Chaithra-J/NLP_Projects/README.md

 # How to convert speech to text or text to speech converter
-### This is a simple converter tool that uses Google's Text to Speech and Speech Recogniser APIs to convert text to speech and vice versa.
+### This is a simple converter tool that uses Google's Text to Speech and Speech Recognizer APIs to convert text to speech and vice versa.

 ## Pre-requisites:
 ### Install the following: